laradock/laradock/README.md

 Are you serious!!

 ### Why Docker not Vagrant?!
-[Vagrant](https://www.vagrantup.com) gives you Virtual Machines in minutes but Docker gives you Linux Containers in seconds.
+[Vagrant](https://www.vagrantup.com) gives you Virtual Machines in minutes while Docker gives you Linux Containers in seconds.

 Instead of providing a full Virtual Machines, like you get with Vagrant, Docker provides you **lightweight** Virtual Containers, that share the same kernel and allow to safely execute independent processes.